-China launches first three-man crew to new space station
+China launches first crew to live on new space station

 Other improvements include an increase in the number of automated and remote-controlled systems that should “significantly lessen the pressure on the astronauts,” Gao said.

 The mission brings to 14 the number of astronauts China has launched into space since its first crewed mission in 2003, becoming only the third country after the former Soviet Union and the United States to do so on its own.

-The mission is the third of 11 planned through next year to add the additional sections to the station and send up crews and supplies.
-A fresh three-member crew and a cargo ship with supplies will be sent in three months.
-China expects to send women to crew the station in future launches.
+Two astronauts on those past missions were women, and while this first station crew is all male, women are expected to be part of future station crews.

 China is not a participant in the International Space Station, largely as a result of U.S. objections to the Chinese programs secrecy and close military ties.
 However, China has been stepping up cooperation with Russia and a host of other countries, and its station may continue operating beyond the International Space Station, which is reaching the end of its functional life.